gatsbyjs/gatsby/docs/docs/mdx/migrate-remark-to-mdx.md

 ## Replacing gatsby-transformer-remark with gatsby-plugin-mdx

-In your gatsby-config.js file, replace gatsby-transformer-remark with gatsby-plugin-mdx.
-All sub-plugins of gatsby-transformer-remark can still work with gatsby-plugin-mdx by updating the plugins option to gatsbyRemarkPlugins.
+In your `gatsby-config.js` file, replace `gatsby-transformer-remark` with `gatsby-plugin-mdx`.
+Most sub-plugins of `gatsby-transformer-remark` can still work with `gatsby-plugin-mdx` by updating the plugins option to `gatsbyRemarkPlugins`.

 ```diff:title=gatsby-config.js
 {